 The other reason why we need a more efficient system is that, over the next 15 years or so, we will increase by an order of magnitude the demand we place on our electricity system.
 As we decarbonise heat and electricity, we will find ourselves significantly increasing the load, and the answer to that increased load cannot exclusively be more generation.
 We must seize the opportunity to create a more efficient energy system to meet that increased demand.
 For that, we must recognise that all of the clean tech coming along that allows for decentralised generation allows us to generate locally and use locally.

-Rather than conceiving the national energy system as we see it at the National Grid control room in Wokingham, with its big map of the UK and it is worrying about getting power from Hinkley Point to someone’s toaster, we should start to see it in terms of: what the net energy use is in someone’s home and whether they are putting energy back into the system or drawing down; and whether a community can service its energy needs and whether it is drawing from or exporting to the system.
+Rather than conceiving the national energy system as we see it at the National Grid control room in Wokingham, with its big map of the UK and its worrying about getting power from Hinkley Point to someone’s toaster, we should start to see it in terms of: what the net energy use is in someone’s home and whether they are putting energy back into the system or drawing down; and whether a community can service its energy needs and whether it is drawing from or exporting to the system.

 The system would constantly balance upwards and, crucially, the distribution network operators would become distribution system operators, balancing the flows within their region.
 The national grid—if we need one in the future—would be left simply to balance the net flows of energy between the regions.
 If energy is generated and consumed locally, that must bring a significant reduction in distribution and transmission costs.